kimey-robertson/zombilicious/README.md

 ### 1. Tile-Based Board

 - Rendered with CSS Grid
-- Each tile: 3x3 zones + rooms (Zombicide standard)
+- Each tile: 3x3 cells + rooms (Zombicide standard).
+Zones are formed by the cells and rooms, and may span multiple tiles.
-- Supports panning and zooming
+- Supports panning and zooming.
+Hold space to pan, and scroll to zoom.

 ### 2. Survivors and Zombies